 We spoke with Mindbody business owners about the steps they're taking with respect to the COVID-19 pandemic.
 (Terri Fry, The Hot Yoga Factory in Chelmsford, MA; Mona Meline, Bliss Fitness & Health in Oakland, CA; and Eric Pierra, YogaBody, Chino, CA. You can also connect directly with Terri, Eric and Mona in the Mindbody One community).

 Communicating with your community is essential.
 Use all forms available to you to keep connected with your customers and community, including:

-Let your community know you care and what you’re doing to put their health at the forefront (e.g. online classes, virtual workshops, Facetime personal training sessions, etc.)
+Let your community know you care and what you’re doing to put their health at the forefront (e.g. live stream classes, virtual workshops, online personal training sessions, etc.)

 As the situation unfolds, you'll need to communicate more than you usually do–and that’s okay!
 It’s your responsibility to provide updates to keep your community in the know and show you care.

 (If you want to see examples of the communications other business owners are sending, follow this link to the discussion thread in Mindbody One that has examples of communications you can review or add your own).

 Know and be clear on your policies for cancellations, memberships, and intro offers